 Ahhh, the oyster.
 It’s found its home in Virginia, quickly becoming the Capital of the East Coast.
 Now apply that “ahhh” to craft beer.
 They pair so well, don’t they?
-So guess what?
-It’s craft beer month!
-Get excited.
-Here’s some spots that are going to give you the best of both worlds.
+Here’re some spots that are going to give you the best of both worlds.

 RAPPAHANNOCK OYSTER CO.